kaleidoscope18/cashflow/README.md

 1. `brew install mysql`
 2. `brew services start mysql`
 3. setup your database based on `dev/.seed.sql`, easy way to connect is via `mysql -u root`
-4. edit your .env file to connect your app to the local db
+4. edit your .env file to connect your app to your local db
-5. run the app, see [Local setup](#local-setup)
+5. run the app

 ## Infrastructure